barryclark/jekyll-now/_pages/log.md

   - image_path: ../images/romney_alpaca.jpeg
     title: Gentle (Romney and alpaca blend)
     desc: This was another delightful fiber, very light and soft, with enough crimp to hold together well even when spun fine.
-This was my first experiment in applying my friend Iris's advice to "spin soft, ply hard" to make a lofty yarn, and it was a revelation.
+This was my first experiment in applying my friend Iris's advice to spin soft, ply hard to make a lofty yarn, and it was a revelation.
     weight: 10
     gauge: 10
     yards: 10